Sallenmoore/foundryvtt-docker/data/Data/modules/rp-names/INSTRUCTIONS.md

 <img src="./img/foundry/rpgmtools.jpg" alt="RPGM.tools">

-# Random Procedural Names - Foundry Module Quick Start Guide - Version 1.13.0.1
+# Random Procedural Names - Foundry Module Quick Start Guide - Version 1.15.0

 ## 1. Introduction

 Welcome to the Quick Start Guide for Random Procedural Names.
 In the ever-evolving universe of Foundry VTT, creativity fuels every compelling narrative and immersive gaming experience.
-This module is designed to help streamline your creative process and enhance the quality of your TTRPG adventures by automatically generating names and descriptions for your characters and settings.
+This module is designed to help streamline your creative process and enhance the quality of your TTRPG adventures by automatically generating names for the characters in your world.

 ---